tramiNGY/holbertonschool-hbnb/part1/README.md

 ![printf image image (1)](https://pbs.twimg.com/media/Gj1Hgv2XYAAiHmC?format=jpg&name=small)

-# **HBNB project**
+# **HBNB UML**

 ## Introduction
+**What is UML?**
+UML stands for Unified Modeling Language.
+It’s a standardized way to visualize the design of a system.
+Think of it as a blueprint for your code, much like architectural blueprints for buildings.

-This document outlines the design and structure of HBnB, a vacation rental platform.
+This **Technical Documentation** outlines the design and structure of a simplified AirBnB-like application, named **HBnB Evolution** which is a places rental platform.
 The purpose of this document is to provide a clear overview of the system architecture, including its key components, relationships, and functionalities.
 HBnB is designed to facilitate short-term property rentals by connecting property owners with potential guests.
-The system allows users to list properties with a list of amenities, search for accommodations, leave reviews, and manage reservations efficiently.
+The system allows users to list properties with a list of amenities, search for accommodations and leave reviews.

 ## Scope

-This document covers multiple aspects of HBnB’s system design
+This document covers multiple aspects of HBnB’s system design.

-High-Level Package Diagram:
+**High-Level Package Diagram**: illustrates the three-layer architecture of the HBnB application and the communication between these layers via the facade pattern.

-Class Diagram: Represents the data model, relationships, and key operations for managing users, places, reviews, and amenities.
+**Class Diagram**: Represents the data model, relationships, and key operations for managing users, places, reviews, and amenities.

-Sequence Diagrams for API: Illustrates the flow of requests and responses between system components, detailing key API interactions.
+**Sequence Diagrams for API**: Illustrates the flow of requests and responses between system components, detailing key API interactions.

 # High-Level Package Diagram
+This diagram represents a **three-layered architecture** used in software design.
+It provides a conceptual overview of how the different components of the application are organized and how they interact with each other.
+It is divided into three layers that each have specific responsibilities and interacts with the layer below it.
 ![printf image image (1)](https://pbs.twimg.com/media/Gj1IYDZX0AAI2is?format=jpg&name=small)

-This diagram represents a three-layered architecture used in software design.
-It is divided into three layers that each have specific responsibilities and interacts with the layer below it.
+## Legends
+- Packages appear as rectangles with small tabs at the top,
+- The package name is inside the rectangles,
+- The dotted arrows are dependencies.

 ## Presentation Layer (Top Layer)